 Certain types of pensions may need to be valued by a trained actuary in order to determine the true value.
 Failure to do this may mean that you miss out on a great deal of money being included in your matrimonial property total.
 Remember that the value on the annual statement of a pension is not always the correct one to use.

-6. Ensure that the Payor of Child and/or Spousal Support is Life Insured
+6. Ensure that the Payor of Child and/or Spousal Support has Life Insurance

 7. Many Divorce Decisions Have Significant Implications for Your Tax Return